Korea-Japan Summit Scheduled for the Afternoon of the 13th

 In an interview with NHK released on January 12, President Lee said, "Given the current situation, it will be difficult in the short term because we need to resolve the emotional and trust issues of the Korean people," adding, "In order to gain cooperation for joining the CPTPP, the issue of importing seafood from Fukushima is also an important agenda item."

-On the last day of his visit to Japan, January 14, President Lee will meet Prime Minister Takaichi again at Horyu-ji Temple.
-Prime Minister Takaichi is expected to highlight the history of Korea-Japan exchanges prior to historical disputes by visiting Horyu-ji together, which is the world’s oldest wooden structure and was influenced by Baekje architectural techniques.
+On the last day of his visit, January 14, President Lee will meet Prime Minister Takaichi again at Horyu-ji Temple.
+Prime Minister Takaichi is expected to highlight the history of Korea-Japan exchanges prior to historical conflicts by visiting Horyu-ji, the world's oldest wooden structure, which was influenced by Baekje architectural techniques.
 Japanese media reported that final arrangements are being made for Prime Minister Takaichi to personally guide President Lee.
-Afterward, President Lee plans to meet with Korean residents in the Kansai region before returning home.
+Afterward, President Lee plans to hold a meeting with Korean residents in the Kansai region before returning home.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.